ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 });
 ```

-The default values for the connection pool properties can be found in the `sql:PoolOptions` type.
+The default values of the connection pool properties can be found in the `sql:PoolOptions` type.

 ### Database operations

-Once the client is created, database operations can be executed through that client.
+Once the client is created, the database operations can be executed through that client.
 This module provides support for
 creating tables and executing stored procedures.
-It also supports selecting, inserting, deleting, updating, and batch
+It also supports selecting, inserting, deleting, updating, and updating
-updating data.
+data in batches.
 For more details on the supported remote functions refer to the `sql` module.
-Also the details of the
-SQL data types and query parameters relevant to these database operations can be found in the documentation of the
+Also the details of the SQL data types and query parameters relevant to these database operations can be found in the
-`sql` module.
+documentation of the `sql` module.

 ## Samples